Our range of Australian grown extra virgin olive oil is blended for balance, flavour and freshness.

 Mount Zero Extra Virgin Olive Oils or EVOO's can be found in commercial kitchens of some of the most acclaimed restaurants across Australia.
 Melbourne institution Movida have used our oils for many years in developing their own annual 'Movida Blend'.
 The list is as long as it is accomplished - il Solito Posto, Collins Quarter, Hotel Lincoln, Attica, Domaine Chandon, Innocent Bystander and Dan Hunter's Brae all use our EVOO blends.

-Mount Zero Organic 2020 EVOO - Pressed from Australian grown Organic Frantoio and Manzanilla Olives.
+Mount Zero Organic 2021 EVOO - Pressed from Australian grown Organic Frantoio and Manzanilla Olives.
 A well-balanced oil with a herbaceous aroma, notes of walnut and tomato leaf with a delicious lasting pepperiness.
-Available in 100ml, 500ml, 2L and 15L bottles and casks.
-Silver Medal winner at the 2020 Australian International Olive Awards.

 Much has been made of a less than reputable olive oil industry in Europe, luckily Australian olive oil producers are bound to strict guidelines on what makes an olive oil 'extra virgin olive oil'.

-Extra Virgin Olive oil is can be described by 3 key characteristics; fruitiness, bitterness & pungency.
+Extra Virgin Olive oil is can be described by three key characteristics; fruitiness, bitterness & pungency.

 Fruitiness: grass, nuts, apples, tomato, banana, stone fruit, tropical fruit, rocket & radicchio, are some of the fruity characteristics you may find.